Jess White

 Thin sections

-I accumulated a lot of thin-section photomicrographs during my undergraduate degree, including those from my undergraduate project on the Scottish Barrovian zones.
+I have a collection of thin-section photomicrographs, including those from my undergraduate project on the Barrovian zones in the Grampian Highlands of Scotland.